-Students with a First Class Degree in any discipline or a Second Class Upper Division in Public Management will gain direct entry to the programme.
-Students with a Second Class Upper Division in International Relations/Political Science with Foundation Public Sector Management courses will also gain direct entry.
-Students with a Second Class Upper Division in International Relations/Political Science with Foundation Public Sector Management courses will also gain direct entry.
+Students with a First Class Degree in any discipline or a Second Class Upper Division in Public Policy and Management (formerly called Public Sector Management) will gain direct entry to the programme.
+Students with a Second Class Upper Division in International Relations/Political Science with Foundation Public Policy and Management (formerly called Public Sector Management) courses will also gain direct entry.
 Students with Second Class Upper Division in other disciplines must read courses in social sciences.

-Consideration is given to students with Second Class Lower Division Degree in Public Management who have experience in the public sector.
+Consideration is given to students with Second Class Lower Division Degree in Public Policy and Management (formerly called Public Sector Management) who have experience in the public sector.